costa86/python_tutorial/docs/source/index.rst

 Start by practicing the examples as they are shown, then modify them, play around, explore the possibilities.
 You will find a pattern in the chapters:

-   1. The concept itself.
+   1. **The concept itself**.
 What it is, what it’s used for.
-   2. A real-life analogy.
+   2. **A real-life analogy**.
 From Biology, Business and Mathematics.
 The goal is to present the concepts in a more relatable way.
-   3. Examples.
+   3. **Examples**.
 Start using the concept right away, in its most basic form.
-   4. Notes and extra information.
+   4. **Notes and extra information**.
 That covers mostly questions to answers I had myself, and other relevant things.

 How to support
 --------------